Gulen Municipality: Geography

-Gulen has an area of about 600 km2 including about 1500 small islands, islets, and skerries.
-The largest of the islands are Byrknesøyna, Hiserøyna, Mjømna, and Sandøyna.
+Gulen Municipality has an area of about 600 km2 including about 1500 small islands, islets, and skerries.
+The largest of the islands are Byrknesøyna, Hisarøyna, Mjømna, and Sandøyna.
 The mainland is characterized by small valleys and large mountains crossing the landscape.
-The lake Dingevatn is one of Norway's deepest lakes.
+The lake Dingevatnet is one of Norway's deepest lakes.
+The highest point in the municipality is the 877.44 m tall mountain Svadfjellet, in the southeastern part of the municipality.

-Gulen is bounded on the north by the Sognefjorden and the Sognesjøen, and to the south by the Fensfjorden with the North Sea to the west of the municipality.
-Gulen is bordered by the municipalities of Solund and Hyllestad to the north (across the Sognefjorden), by Høyanger to the east, and by Austrheim (across the Fensfjorden), Lindås, and Masfjorden to the south.
+Gulen Municipality is bounded on the north by the Sognefjorden and the Sognesjøen, and to the south by the Fensfjorden with the North Sea to the west of the municipality.
+Gulen Municipality is also bordered by Solund Municipality and Hyllestad Municipality to the north (across the Sognefjorden), by Høyanger Municipality to the east, and by Austrheim Municipality (across the Fensfjorden), Alver Municipality, and Masfjorden Municipality to the south.

 The area is a geological region that contains a relatively low nutrition content ground, which characterizes the types of flora.
 The moors, which are frequently covered with wild purple heather, are the dominating picture of the area.
-Due to the large quantity of rain in the area, there are many types of moss and lichen in Gulen.
+Due to the large quantity of rain in the area, there are many types of moss and lichen in Gulen Municipality.
 Most of the land in Gulen is very mountainous and inhospitable.